unfiltered/unfiltered/docs/06/b.markdown

 may require a `nonempty` value as above, or produce a `trimmed` string, or an `int` value from the string.

-When a parameter transformation function fails, `None` is produced an the extractor dose not match for the request.
+When a parameter transformation function fails, `None` is produced and the extractor does not match for the request.
 Knowing this, you can write your own transformation functions using `map` and `filter`.

 ```scala